Alex-Butenko/OpenXML-for-VSTO/README.md

 | 100,000 runs    |00:03:02.905|     00:00:08.515       |
 | 1,000,000 runs  |            |     00:01:23.920       |

-## How it works
-* Copy an object to a file using Clipboard.
-* Work with the file as with any other OpenXML file.
-* Copy the object back.

 ## Issues
 * It uses the clipboard, so after each operation it looses data user potentiall saved there.
 There are workaronds, like save and restore clipboard for each operation, but these are not part of this library